brooksandrew/simpleblog/_posts/articles/2014-09-17-nextbus3_analyze.markdown

 <img src="/simpleblog/assets/png/gghourmedian.png" alt="average prediction error by hour">

 So predictions are wrong (late) the most between 8am and 10am on the weekdays.
+The errors jump around a bit throughout the day.
+Some of this could be the chosen frequency (hours)... it would likely be smoother if I chose 4 or 5 periods of the day spanning several hours each.
+Some of this could be the fact that I'm only analyzing one week of data for one bus line.
+Perhaps there was anomalous behavior around predictions made at 9pm for a couple buses that is driving the spike in prediction errors between 9pm and 10pm.

+Analysis for next time!

 <!-- **Analysis for another day: possible extensions**